Trump urges vaccinations to prevent spread of measles

 The resurgence of the deadly disease is largely attributed to misinformation that is turning parents against vaccines.

-But Trump in the past has previously cast doubt on the effectiveness on vaccinations.
+But Trump has previously cast doubt on the effectiveness on vaccinations.

 He tweeted several times in 2012 and again in 2014 suggesting, incorrectly, that there could be a link between vaccines and autism in children.